peterlittig/mathclub/cipher/README.md

 1. Start with a message that you'd like to encrypt, for example, "THE CROW FLIES AT MIDNIGHT" (<-- that's how spied talk.)
 2. Break the message up into bigrams: "TH", "E ", "CR", "OW", " F", "LI", "ES", " A", "T ", "MI", "DN", "IG", and "HT", making sure to keep them in the proper order.
-3. Next, replace each of bigram with a 3-digit number.
-A table of mapping between bigrams and numbers should already be selected (and stored away from prying eyes!).
+3. Next, replace each bigram with a 3-digit number.
+A table of mappings between bigrams and numbers should already be selected (and stored away from prying eyes!).
   - Note that since there are `27(27) = 729` possible bigrams, the table will contain 729 different three-digit numbers.
   - We allow leading zeroes, so "001", "002", etc., are possible values.)
   - Using the table, simply replace the bigrams with their corresponding numbers.